The Great Indian IT Reckoning: 25,000 Layoffs and the AI-First Pivot

 The 25,000 layoffs in 2025 aren't the end of India's IT industry—they're the painful middle of a transformation.
 The companies laying off workers are simultaneously hiring for AI roles at premium salaries.
 The skill gap isn't closing because too few professionals are reskilling at the pace the market demands.

 For individuals, the message is stark but actionable: the 40-hour-a-year learning approach is no longer viable.
 Those who invest 200-400+ hours annually in AI, cloud, and modern development skills will find abundant opportunities.
 Those who don't will face continued pressure.
+For those considering the independent route, AI freelancing offers another path to premium compensation.

 The IT industry that emerges from this transition will be smaller in traditional roles but larger in value creation.
 The question isn't whether you'll be part of it—it's what role you'll play.